Deferred adjudication: Texas

-Federal Consequences
+Federal consequences

 Immigration

 Under U.S. immigration law (pre or post-9/11 which also includes the worded language of the USA Patriot Act) if the defendant is an illegal immigrant charged for a criminal offense, deferred adjudication is considered a conviction where once the sentence is discharged (completed) ICE (Immigration and Customs Enforcement) can have the individual deported from the United States to the country of origin.
 The same holds true for permanent residents of the United States (resident alien) if moral turpitude is invoked.

 Military

 It used to be practice for a judge to give a pending convict the option of joining the military, or serving prison time (R. Lee Ermey being one prominent example of this).
 However, the U.S. Army, Marine Corps, Air Force, and Coast Guard have since explicitly forbidden entrance in to armed forces as an alternative for judicial punishment, and the U.S. Navy strongly discourages it.
 The U.S. Armed Forces have required moral waivers for those convicted of crimes to be inducted since the 1960s.
-The myth still lives on in legends involving the U.S. military, especially as some servicemen themselves perpetuate it, and it may still in fact be rarely unofficially issued.
-However, it is broadly forbidden, and very uncommon in present times.
-One such case of the ban's enforcement arose in 2006, where a New York judge gave a man this option in lieu of spending up to a year in jail for aggravated assault.
+Under present regulation, joining the military as an alternative to serving time in jail is no longer permitted by any branch of the armed services.
+For example, in 2006 a New York judge gave a man the option of enlistment in lieu of spending up to a year in jail for aggravated assault.
 The Army however, rejected his entrance under those terms, having officially banned the option in 1984.